SUN-DRIED TOMATO & SPINACH

 This post is in collaboration with

 This savoury brioche recipe is the perfect weekend treat that is best enjoyed while it's still warm from the oven.
-Brioche has to be my favourite bread doughs, enriched with milk, eggs and butter - it's definitely a treat having that beautifully soft and buttery finish to it.
+Brioche has to be my favourite bread dough, enriched with milk, eggs and butter - it's definitely a treat having that beautifully soft and buttery finish to it.
 I have used this dough base and rolled it into scrolls filling it with a combination of basil pesto, sundried tomatoes, cheese and spinach.
 I love these Mediterianate flavours together.
 But you can fill this with a range of different flavour options such as feta, grated mozzarella, caramelised onions, rosemary, olives, bacon and chorizo to name a few.
 You can bake these in Texas muffin tins, or as I have shown here that if you don't have these, you can also bake them into regular tin cans.
 I used short 300g tins here, and they baked perfectly in them, although it did take a little extra moulding of the cut scrolls to get them to fit in them nicely.

 MAKES | 9 scrolls